 Avoid leaving rear windows open as exhaust fumes could be sucked back into the passenger compartment.

 If you are sat in tightly-packed traffic, close your air vents so that other vehicle’s exhaust fumes cannot enter your car.

 Have your exhaust system checked out regularly.

 Even a very small leak can lead to a dangerous build-up of carbon monoxide in the vehicle.

 The symptoms of carbon monoxide poisoning appear very much like the symptoms of flu, viral infections, food poisoning and general fatigue – so they are often misinterpreted.
 If you experience nausea, headaches, tiredness, shortness of breath or dizziness regularly while in your car – and your passengers have too – it may indicate there is an issue with your exhaust system.
 Stop driving and get your vehicle checked out by a qualified mechanic right away.

-A sudden onset of these symptoms while in your vehicle could also be carbon monoxide poisoning.
-If you suspect that you or anybody else in the car is suffering with carbon monoxide poisoning, get out of the vehicle immediately and see your doctor, or go to the emergency room.
+Sudden onset of these symptoms while in your vehicle could also be carbon monoxide poisoning.
+If you suspect that you or anybody else in the car is suffering from carbon monoxide poisoning, get out of the vehicle immediately and see your doctor, or go to the emergency room.

 Would you pass a driving test today?

 Find out with our free quiz!TAKE A FREE TEST